YangLabHKUST/mfair/README.md

 If you find the `mfair` package or any of the source code in this repository useful for your work, please cite:

-> Wang, Z., Zhang F., Zheng C., Hu X., Cai M., and Yang C. (2023).
-MFAI:
+> Wang, Z., Zhang, F., Zheng, C., Hu, X., Cai, M., and Yang, C. (2023).
-> A scalable Bayesian matrix factorization approach to leveraging
+> MFAI: A scalable Bayesian matrix factorization approach to leveraging
 > auxiliary information. arXiv preprint arXiv:2303.02566.
 URL:
 > <https://doi.org/10.48550/arXiv.2303.02566>.